Political families of Haryana: Devi Lal's Chautala clan

-Chaudhary Chhotu Ram clan
+Chhotu Ram clan

-Sir Chhotu Ram Ohlyan, was the founder of the Unionist Party and a Revenue Minister in Punjab govt., these branches are descended from or related to him.
+Chhotu Ram Ohlyan, was the founder of the Unionist Party and a Revenue Minister in Punjab govt., these branches are descended from or related to him.
 He had no son, his nephew Sri Chand became his political successor and his son-in-law Neki Ram (husband of Sir Chotu Ram's daughter and father of Birender Singh) became prominent politician in Jind area.